 Sundays

 We gather at 5pm on Sunday (once a cycle we have the meditative gathering at the later time of 8pm) for our Eucharist (or Holy Communion).
+Our Sunday gatherings focus on a cycle theme (click here for information about the current cycle).
 Each gathering in a cycle is a little different.
 There’s a meditative gathering, a guest speaker, a discussion based service, an ‘open-source’ service (where people bring contributions), a children’s service, and another service with a speaker from within the Home community.

 Expect some prayers, chants, songs (sometimes played live, sometimes using various pieces of electronica), readings, and other creative rituals.
 We always have communion at each gathering.